-Note - The data behind these graphs (created using Redash) automatically updates every 10 minutes.
+Note - The data behind these graphs (created using Redash) automatically updates every hour.

 Monthly downloads